 I once described indoor skydiving to my best friend.
 The conclusion she came to was “Oh, so it’s like riding a giant hairdryer?”
 Well, sort of.

-45 minutes early, to provide time for your instructor to brief you and to be kitted up.
-You cannot fly without this, so be punctual!
+Plan to arrive 45 minutes early to provide time for your instructor to brief you and get you geared up.
+You cannot fly without completing these steps, so please be punctual!

 You will be provided with a one-piece jumpsuit, which you wear over your clothes, along with a helmet and goggles.

 Indoor skydiving is a low-risk pursuit.
 The dangers are not much beyond bumps and scrapes, which your helmet and jumpsuit protect you from.

 You have an experienced instructor to handle you, keeping you flying correctly throughout.

 Indoor skydiving is a very inclusive sport and almost anyone can partake, some of the most experienced flyers in the world have disabilities, but there are a few restrictions.

 In a word, yes!
 Once people get a taste of flight, they can’t want to do it again.
 Some even begin indoor skydiving as a hobby, even if they don’t skydive.

 Need justification to spend $30-odd dollars per minute?
 A skydive from 13,000 ft gets you approximately 1 minute of freefall.
 So, in dollars per second of freefall, indoor skydiving prices are really a savings!

 Unlike skydiving, indoor skydiving is not weather-dependent.
 Paraclete XP is open Sunday to Thursday 9:00am – 7:00pm and Friday/Saturday 9:00am – 9:00pm.
 To reserve your flight, simply book a time online that’s convenient for you!

 Give us a call or check out our FAQ page for answers to common indoor skydiving questions and additional tips on how to prepare.